codecounselor/codecounselor.github.io/_posts/2016-03-21-typescript-and-es6.md

 ![Webstorm Mocha Configuration for Babel Node Interpreter](/img/tses6/webstorm-mochaconfig.png){: .center-image }

 On a *nix/osx environment this should be located in `~/.node/bin/babel-node` and on a windows environment it should be in `~\AppData\Roaming\npm\babel-node.cmd`.
-Make sure that you always select the `.cmd` file on windows.
+Make sure that you always select the `.cmd` file on Windows.

-Before you can run the test you need to instruct babel to activate the `es2015 preset`.
+Before you can run the test you need to instruct Babel to activate the `es2015 preset`.
 The best way to do this is to create a `.babelrc` file in the root of your project.
 This will be detected anytime babel runs.
 At a minimum it should contain:

 ~~~
 {